-This plant community is dominated by bluebunch wheatgrass and Sandberg bluegrass.
+State 1, Phase C. This plant community is dominated by bluebunch wheatgrass and Sandberg bluegrass.
 Fine-leafed grasses such as Idaho fescue and Nevada bluegrass can be lost due to fire.
 Bottlebrush squirreltail has increased.
-Forbs remain about in the same proportion as Plant Community A. Little foothills sagebrush and antelope bitterbrush is present due to wildfire, but root-sprouting shrubs such as rabbitbrush and horsebrush may have invaded.
-Some cheatgrass may have invaded the site.
+Forbs remain about in the same proportion as Phase A. Very little foothills sagebrush and antelope bitterbrush are present due to wildfire, but root-sprouting shrubs such as rabbitbrush and horsebrush may be present Some cheatgrass may have invaded the site.
 This plant community is the result of wildfire.